 Terrific views of the high peaks towering above the Million Dollar Highway and Yankee Boy Basin are the rewards of this steep climb to a scenic pass to the south of Hayden Mountain.

 Why Hike Richmond Pass

-After 1.7 miles the path climbs above the treeline and continues the steep ascent up beautiful tundra-clad slopes.
-The stunning views now expand to include a sea of peaks to the northeast, including the 14,000-ft summits in the Uncompahgre Wilderness.
+After 1.7 miles the path climbs above the timberline and continues the steep ascent up beautiful tundra-clad slopes.
+The stunning views now expand to include a sea of peaks to the northeast, including the 14,000-ft. summits in the Uncompahgre Wilderness.
 Ahead views open to the pass, a saddle on the ridge between Hayden Mountain to the north and Peak 13,011-ft. to the south.

 Surefooted hikers can extend the hike by climbing north from the pass to the summit of Hayden Mountain South.
 With a prearranged car shuttle a longer point-to-point hike descends down the west side of the pass to an old mining road that leads to the Imogene Pass jeep road.
 The Imogene Pass road is very rugged, requiring a high clearance, 4WD vehicle.

 The unmarked trailhead for this hike, located along Highway 550 near the southern end of Ironton Park, is easy to miss.
 Pay close attention to the driving directions (below).
 Highway 550 south of Ouray is a narrow, curvy road with spectacular views.
 It is easy to drive by the unmarked turn while you are admiring the scenery.